cloudscale-ch/terraform-provider-cloudscale/website/docs/r/subnet.html.markdown

 ## Argument Reference

-The following arguments are supported when creating/changing Subnets:
+The following arguments are supported when creating/changing subnets:

 * `cidr` - (Required) The address range in CIDR notation.
 Must be at least /24.
 * `network_uuid` - (Required) The network of the subnet.